Pediatric Pathology Fellowships

 Experience

-Learning and research opportunities are greatly enhanced by our close association with the Center for Childhood Cancer and the Children’s Oncology Group Biopathology Center.
+Learning opportunities are greatly enhanced by our close association with the Steve and Cindy Rasmussen Institute of Genomic Medicine, the Center for Childhood Cancer, and the Children’s Oncology Group Biopathology Center.
 Our department is also home for the archives of the Children’s Cancer Group and Intergroup Rhabdomyosarcoma Study.
-Combined, these resources offer wide opportunities to join cutting edge NIH-funded research in both basic and clinical science.
+Trainees have access to state-of-the-art laboratory facilities including high-throughput digital slide scanning and recently renovated workspaces.
+Nationwide Children's has comprehensive specialized on-site laboratories with cutting edge technology and a regional outreach network for both anatomic and clinical pathology.

 Anatomical Pathology